-This summer we’re seeing employee benefits swing further towards wellbeing.
-Organisations have started to take a more holistic approach to their benefits package – but is this just a ripple in the sea?
+This summer we’re seeing organisations really begin to focus on wellbeing at work, with many taking a more holistic approach to their benefits package – but is this just a ripple in the sea?

 So, what will the employee benefits landscape look like in the future?
-The latest benefit survey by Willis Towers Watson indicates that in the coming years at least, 75% of businesses1 plan to make their health and wellbeing provision a key competitive advantage.
+A benefits survey by Willis Towers Watson indicates that in the coming years at least, 75% of businesses plan to make their health and wellbeing provision a key competitive advantage.
 This is great for employees, and not just for obvious reasons.

 Employers are on the lookout for practical solutions that really do help employees’ lives.
 This is a ‘purple-patch’ in employee benefits; a pool of innovation which is creating new and exciting packages that did not exist only a few years ago.
 At Reframe, we are one such business where we act as an advocate for the employee with cancer, seeking out the best treatments and providing a rounded full support service for the individual and their employer, making use of all the resources available to them both through work and more widely.